cjriches/simulatron/Documentation/object-code.md

 If an external symbol cannot be found, linking will fail.
 The linking process means replacing the listed offsets with the value of the symbol.
 As a symbol's value is its address, values are always 4 bytes.

-A symbol's name is a string of characters encoded in the Simulatron character set.
+A symbol's name is a non-null string of characters encoded in the Simulatron character set.
 Valid characters are alphanumeric or an underscore.

 ## Section Header Format
 | Offset | Size    | Description                             |